 Most stairlifts run on rechargeable batteries, which recharge automatically, but some are mains-powered.
 Brands include Acorn, Handicare (the brand sold by Age UK) and Stannah.

 A stairlift can be good if you struggle with stairs – maybe because of a medical condition, hip replacement or pain – and want to keep using your whole house.
 But think twice if you’re not sure you’ll be able to get on and off or use the controls, or if it might not work with your weight or the type of stairs you have.
 In some cases it may actually be better to keep using your joints.

 Who are stairlifts for?

-Stairlifts are designed for people with limited mobility who struggle to walk up and down staircases – for instance, people with conditions such as multiple sclerosis and arthritis, and those who have had hip replacements, as well as those who have significantly reduced strength and flexibility simply from old age or following an operation.
+Stairlifts are designed for people with limited mobility who struggle to walk up and down staircases – for instance, people with conditions such as a heart problem or arthritis, those who have had hip replacements, and those with significantly reduced strength and flexibility from old age or following an operation.

-If your home is on more than one floor, stairlifts can enable you to have continued access to the whole property and retain your independence.
+If your home is on more than one floor, stairlifts can enable you to access upper floors and retain your independence.

-Visit Which?
-Elderly Care for more on getting an occupational therapy assessment.
+Visit our Later Life Care website for more advice on getting an occupational therapy assessment.

 Reasons why a stairlift may not be suitable

 Many people who invest in a stairlift regret not getting one sooner.
-However, they are not right for every condition or lifestyle, and it is better to find this out before wasting money and time on having one installed.
+However, they are not right for every condition or lifestyle, and it's better to find this out before wasting money and time on having one installed.
 Also, some staircases may not be able to accommodate them.